Complex vs convex Morse functions and geodesic open books: Lefschetz fibrations and open books of minimal genus

 \begin{proposition} \footnote{This statement was independently proven by C. Bonatti (unpublished, private communication).} For any closed and oriented surface $\S$ of genus $g \ge 1$, there is an explicit genus one Lefschetz fibration $DT^*\S \to D^2$ whose fiber has $4g$ boundary components.
 As a consequence, there is an explicit genus one open book adapted to $(ST^*\S, \xi)$, whose binding has $4g$ components. \end{proposition}

 \begin{proof} The set of $2g$ simple closed curves on $\S$ depicted at the bottom row of Figure~\ref{F:GenusOne} yields an admissible divide on~$\S$.
-Since each of these curves intersect exactly two other curves, the regular fiber of the Lefschetz fibration $DT^*\S \to D^2$ obtained by using the methods of either Ishikawa or Johns is of genus one, with $4g$ boundary components.
+Since each of these curves intersect exactly two other curves, the regular fiber of the Lefschetz fibration $DT^*\S \to D^2$ obtained by Ishikawa's method is of genus one, with $4g$ boundary components.
 Moreover, the monodromy of this Lefschetz fibration can be explicitly computed as a product of Dehn twists.
-It follows that, there is an explicit genus one open book adapted to $(ST^*\S, \xi)$, whose binding has $4g$ components.
+It follows that, there is an explicit genus one A'Campo-Ishikawa open book adapted to $(ST^*\S, \xi)$, whose binding has $4g$ components.
 Furthermore, by Theorem~\ref{thm: main}, this open book is isomorphic to the Giroux open book as well as the geodesic open book. \end{proof}

 An open book for a closed $3$-manifold induces a Heegaard splitting, where the Heegaard surface is the union of two pages along the binding.
 If the page of the open book is a surface of genus $h$ with $k$ boundary components, then the Heegaard surface is of genus $2h+k-1$.
 According to Boileau-Zieschang \cite{bz}, for any closed and oriented surface~$\S$ of genus $g$, the Heegaard genus of $ST^*\S$ is~$2g+1$.
 Therefore, the binding of any {\em genus one} open book for $ST^*\S$ must have at least $2g$ connected components, which implies that the fiber of any {\em genus one} Lefschetz fibration $DT^*\S \to D^2$ must have at least $2g$ boundary components.
 In other words, for an oriented surface $\S$ of genus at least two, the binding number $\bn(ST^*\S, \xi)$ \cite{eo} satisfies the following inequality